beosro/diy-cheap-cat-feeder/README.md

 # DIY Home Assistant Cat Feeder - Using ESPHome and Home Assistant.
 WORK IN PROGRESS!
 This catfeeder features quite a lot of tech!
 Besides its main funtion of a feeder itself, it also has:<br>
-An ultrasonic sensor to tell us when the feeder is low^.<br>
+An ultrasonic sensor to tell us when the feeder is low.<br>
 And ESPHome to tie it into your Home Automation system!<br>
 And it is really cheap!